-TCC's 63rd Commencement Exercises will be held Monday, December 19, at 6 p.m. at the Ted Constant Convocation Center at Old Dominion University, 4320 Hampton Blvd., Norfolk.
+TCC's 68th Commencement Exercises Will be held Monday, May 13, at 6 p.m. at the Ted Constant Convocation Center at Old Dominion University, 4320 Hampton Blvd., Norfolk.
 Map and directions

 Commencement ceremony information

 Graduates should plan to arrive at the Ted Constant Center no later than 5:15 p.m.

 Admission is open to all; TCC doesn't issue tickets.
 The ceremony will last approximately 2 hours.

 All graduates should report to the Ted Constant Center wearing the appropriate regalia and comfortable clothing underneath.

 Leave your purse and any other valuables with family or friends.
 Guests and children are not permitted in the graduate assembly area or the arena floor at any time.

 Students who need special accommodations for disabilities should contact the Office of Educational Accessibility to make arrangements.